 Business Overview SCR has been providing mining services in the Northern Ontario region since 1994.
 Operations SCR offers a wide variety of surface and subsurface mining, construction, electrical and mechanical services.
 SCR is known for its expertise and ability to install, construct, maintain and recommend the best and most economical solutions for a mining project.
 The company employs over 250 dedicated workers during peak times.
-Customers The company works with large multi-national mining companies and junior producers alike on a contractual basis.
-Contribution Summary Alaris contributed \$40 million to SCR in May 2013.
+The company works with large multi-national mining companies and junior producers alike on a contractual basis.
+Customers Contribution Summary Alaris contributed \$40 million to SCR in May 2013 in exchange for preferred equity.
 Stride Business Overview Founded in 2014 by Debbie Madden, Stride is an Agile software development consultancy comprised of developers, product managers, coaches and designers, empowering technology teams to implement industry best practices, build better software and scale efficiently and successfully.
 Operations Headquartered in New York City, Stride ranked on the Inc 5000 list of Fastest Growing Companies for the past two years.
 In 2019 Stride was recognized as the Fastest Growing Women-Owned Business in New York by the Women Presidents' Organization.
 Customers Stride has helped hundreds of technology teams, including Spotify, Peloton, NBC Universal, Sony, Casper, Saks Fifth Avenue, Clear, among many others, deliver transformative results.
-Contribution Summary Alaris contributed US\$6 million to Stride in November 2019.
+Contribution Summary Alaris contributed US\$6 million to Stride in November 2019 in exchange for preferred equity.
+Alaris has also committed to a future contribution of US\$4 million.
+The future contribution's timing is currently unknown and is subject to our approval and Stride achieving certain financial targets.
 Unify Business Overview Founded in 2006, Unify is a management consulting firm that provides companies with local, customized consulting solutions.
 Operations Located in Seattle, Washington, Unify employs over 200 experienced consultants that provide consulting solutions across six primary service lines: Business Intelligence, Business Transformation, Enterprise Resource Planning, Project and Product Management, Visual Communication and Organizational Change Management.
 Unify has been recognized as one of the fasted growing consulting firms in the U.S. and one of Washington's top workplaces.
 Customers Customers include a blend of Fortune 500 companies across a diverse set of industries.
 Contribution Summary Alaris contributed US\$18 million to Unify in October 2016 through its subsidiary Salaris.
-The US\$18 million consisted of US\$12 million of permanent units and US\$6 million of redeemable units.
-Unify redeemed all the redeemable units at par in December 2018.
-In December 2019, Alaris contributed an additional US\$10.5 million to Unify in exchange for preferred units.
-As part of the contribution, Alaris also exchanged the US\$12 million of preferred units for new preferred units with a cost base of US\$14.5 million, which crystallized a gain of US\$2.5 million.
-As a result of the transaction, the total value of the preferred units in Unify held by Alaris is US\$25 million.
+In 2019, Alaris contributed an additional US\$10.5 million to Unify in exchange for preferred u of the contribution, Alaris also exchanged the US\$12 million of preferred units for new prewith a cost base of US\$14.5 million, which crystallized a gain of US\$2.5 million.
+As a retransaction, the total value of the preferred units in Unify held by Alaris is US\$25 million.